 Step 1: Begin

-A founding community leader identifies us as a catalyst to the change they desire in their community and invites us to begin an engagement.
+A community leader identifies the Indigo Impact Initiative as a catalyst to change they wish to see in their community and invites us to begin an engagement.

-Organize community groups who share a goal or need (i.e. non-profits, schools, churches, industry, law enforcement, government agencies) to form a Collaborative Impact Group (CIG).
+Community groups who share a goal or need (non-profits, schools, churches, businesses, law enforcement, government agencies) organize to form a Collaborative Impact Group (CIG).

-Indigo assists the CIG in tying together the various ethnic, demographic, socio-economic, generational constituents that genuinely share the problem, interest, concern or need.
+Indigo assists the CIG in finding the different constituents that share the problem, interest, concern, or need.

 The CIG formally commits to know themselves, to know each other, to understand their community, and to come to a consensus on how they are going to define the problem, and how they are going to collectively solve it.